 When you want to view and use your bookmark file, invoke the View Bookmarks function from the menu bar.
 This will open a new window displaying your bookmarks and topics:

-In the bookmark view, topics entries are prefixed with either a collapsed topic or a expanded topic icon.
+In the bookmark view, topics entries are prefixed with either a or a icon.
 The other entries are bookmarks.
 You can either activate entries by clicking on the left mouse button or view the properties of an entry by using the right mouse button.
 If you're viewing the properties of an entry, you can also edit them and save the modifications.

 For a bookmark entry, the left mouse button will open a new window displaying the document that the bookmark recalls.
 For a topic entry, the left mouse button will either collapse or expand its contents.
-The collapsed topic icon represents a collapsed topic entry and the expanded topic icon an expand topic entry.
+The icon represents a collapsed topic entry and the icon an expand topic entry.

 Once the entry is selected, you just need to press the Delete key to erase it.
 If you select a topic entry, all of its children will be also selected and deleted with this operation.
 Note that for bookmarks that belong to multiple topics, deleting its entry from a topic, only destroys one RDF property that says that this bookmark belongs to that topic.
 In order to completely delete a bookmark that belongs to multiple topics, you will need to delete its entry in all those topics.
 Alternatively, you can first edit its properties and make it belong to only one topic, then delete it.